 My Personal Story:

 I have been blessed with a kaleidoscopic life.
-A nursery school drop out who later got into Harvard and didn’t go, you could say I have done things my own way – including how I became a health coach working from a depth psychological perspective!
+A nursery school dropout who later got into Harvard and didn’t go, you could say I have done things my own way – including how I became a health coach working from a depth psychological perspective!

 Some people, when they hear I am a health coach, laugh.
 The irony isn’t lost on me.
-Starting in childhood, I struggled with relentless health challenges that included: asthma, allergies, chronic fatigue, fibromyalgia, broken bones, anorexia – and staph resistant osteomyelitis near my brain that like the eating disorder nearly cost me my life.
+Starting in childhood, I struggled with relentless health challenges that included: asthma, allergies, chronic fatigue, fibromyalgia, broken bones, anorexia – and staph-resistant osteomyelitis near my brain that, like the eating disorder, nearly cost me my life.

 However, I never gave up.
-My search for freedom from suffering launched a journey through recovery and healing that was in turns discouraging, and frustrating yet ultimately beautiful, and empowering.
+My search for freedom from suffering launched a journey through recovery and healing that was in turn discouraging, and frustrating yet ultimately beautiful, and empowering.
 I found my way by learning to listen to my body, and accessing and directly honoring my authentic feelings.
 Weaving depth psychology, spiritual and creative practices, supportive community, joyful movement, and an approach to eating that makes me feel great physically and emotionally, I healed.
 My call to work with others has been inspired by finding a meaningful, and purposeful way through suffering.

 Having lived and traveled throughout the world, I like meditating in nature; breathing in the pinon and sunshine; and connecting with the pulse of silence in the stars that blink at night.
 A veritable bibliophile, I have hauled hundreds of books across continents.
 As a Meyers Briggs INFJ, I share “rare bird” status with Carl Jung, and Mother Theresa.
 When I’m not indulging my passion for writing, you can find me on a dance floor whirling like a dervish.
 I enjoy good strong coffee, and eat chocolate un-apologetically.